MFOSSociety/GTA-V-BOT/README.md

 After saving the model, start up the game again, position it correctly and use _testingfile.py_

 If all goes well then the ingame character should move according to the predicted moves made by the model you made.

+---

+# How to use : theRidiculouslySlowMurderBot

+clone https://github.com/tensorflow/models and move the .py file to models\research\object_detection

+The bot is ridiculously slow, gives a shitty frame-rate and heats up your system.
+What more could you ask for? :)

+(_will update the bot to be faster and more accurate in the future_)